temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 # Selenium Test Template Implementation

+> [!Note] The below instructions may be updated shortly.

 This page explains the steps needed to be followed in order to do the Java implementation for a Selenium Test Template based on the client's framework.

 ## Implementation